Why you’ll love this family favorite recipe!

 Why You’ll Love This Veggie-Packed Soup

 • Versatile.
-Serve this soup as a healthy side dish, or as the main course!
+Serve this up as a tasty side dish, or as the main course!

 • Hearty.
-You can serve it up for meatless Monday and I bet no one will even miss the meat in this hearty plant-based soup!
+You can serve it up for meatless Monday and I bet no one will even miss the meat in this hearty plant-based dish!

 • Warming.
 It is chock full of vegetables and broth that warms you from the inside out.

-Vegetables, pasta, broth, and spices are the basic ingredients for this dish.
+Vegetables, pasta, broth, and spices are the basic ingredients for this minestrone soup recipe.

 • Onion.
 You need one diced onion.
 Sweet, yellow, or white options can all be used.